 The three elements of charisma for Cabane are:

-Power without warm is impressive but can come across as cold, arrogant and standoffish.
-Warmth without power can be likable and can come across as subservient and eager to please (also read: No More Mr. Nice Guy).
+Power without warmth is impressive but can come across as cold, arrogant, and standoffish.
+Warmth without power can be likable and can come across as subservient and eager to please.

 Presence being aware of what’s going on.

 When we are not present in the conversation or in the environment it shows and we are not charismatic.

 - When your mind wanders focus on your breath or toes to come back to the present